TarunTomar122/digital-garden/v2/my-garden/projects/trip-planner.md

 ###

-I'm going on my first ever internation trip this coming month (april) and this project basically is to help me do an overly specific thing.
+I'm going on my first ever international trip in april and this project is to help me do an overly specific thing.

 ####

-So basically, I was doing the trip planning with my gf and we were using figjam to put the places and restaurants on a screenshot of the map of the place where we were going.
+So basically, I was doing the trip planning with monisha and we were using figjam to put the places and restaurants on a screenshot of the map of the place where we were going to help us visualize the trip.

 ![Image](/assets/projects/map-my-trip/figjam.png)